devzendo/digimorse-arduino-keyer/README.md

 digimorse-arduino-keyer
 =======================
 This is an Arduino Nano-based Morse key/paddle <-> USB Serial interface and simple keyer, for use in the DigiMorse project.

 It has been built using the Arduino IDE v1.6.4 on Windows 10, and uploaded to a third-party Arduino Nano, using the CH340 USB Serial chip.
+Also buildable in the v1.8.16 IDE on macOS 10.15 (Catalina) (use the 'ATmega328P Old Bootloader' version).

 https://www.amazon.co.uk/gp/product/B072BMYZ18/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1